agentlang-ai/agentlang-cli/readme.md

 ## File Extensions

-The CLI supports AgentLang files with the following extensions:
+The CLI supports Agentlang files with the following extensions:

 - `.al` (default)
 - `.agentlang`